h1no0/h1no0/README.md

 ⑅୨୧⑅*⑅୨୧⑅*⑅୨୧⑅*⑅୨୧⑅*⑅୨୧⑅*⑅୨୧⑅*

+INFJ 9w1

-i'm actually a calm person w a low social battery, but i try to adapt to others.
+i'm actually a calm person w a low social battery, but i try to adapt to others, n i'm rlly sweet to talk.

 idc abt pronouns, but i prefer she/her